 Foam Dough has two ingredients in a roughly one to one ratio - cornstarch and shaving cream I wanted to make rainbow Foam Dough, because, well - rainbows!!!!
 So I started by coloring the shaving cream because I figured that would be easiest - I added Colorations Liquid Watercolors (What are Liquid Watercolors?), but you could also use food coloring (this, coincidentally, is how we make Shaving Cream Paint).

 Then I slowly added cornstarch to each cup and stirred until it started looking ever so slightly doughy.
 We kept our dough on the wet side because it was so much fluffier.
 The more cornstarch you add, the drier the dough, but it does lose some of that amazing foamy-puffy texture.
-Ultimately I'd say our foam dough ended up being more shaving cream than cornstarch.
+Ultimately I'd say our foam dough ended up being slightly more shaving cream than cornstarch.

 It really is just so foamy and puffy and fluffy and AMAZING.
 It's like touching a cloud or a marshmallow...or maybe a marshmallow cloud?
 Anyway, the pictures simply do not do it justice.